barbazul/1kfa/mod_guide_player.md

  * Step 2: Return all *Exhaustion* tokens to the supply
  * Step 3: Return all *Harm* tokens to the supply
  * Step 4: Count the *Wound* tokens on your *Exhaustion pile*
- * Step 5: Keep that many cards (player choses which ones) in your *Exhaustion pile*, put the rest into your *discard pile*
+ * Step 5: Keep that many cards (player chooses which ones) in your *Exhaustion pile*, put the rest into your *discard pile*
  * Step 6: Return one *Wound* token and one *wound card* to the supply
  * Step 7: Say who you are closer to forgiving